PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-3.md

 ## Challenge Objectives:

-> **Important**: When deploying services in this challenge, please make sure to use the resource group named **Appmod** and use the same region as the resource group.
+> **Important**: When deploying services in this challenge, please make sure to use the resource group named **ODL-app-hack-xxxxxxx-Appmod** and use the same region as the resource group.

 1. **Separate frontend components from backend components:**